Framework for Learning and Control in the Classical and Quantum Domains: Acknowledgements

 \section{Acknowledgements}

-We acknowledge the traditional owners of the land on which this work was undertaken at the University of Calgary: the Treaty 7 First Nations (www.treaty7.org).
 SSV would like to thank MITACS.
 AD would like to thank MITACS and the Canadian Queen Elizabeth II Diamond Jubilee Scholarships program.
 BCS appreciates financial support from the Natural Sciences and Engineering Research Council of Canada.
 AD, EJP and BCS acknowledge the support of the Major Innovation Fund, Government of Alberta, Canada.
 We thank Carlo Maria Scandolo and Howard M. Wiseman for useful discussions on quantum feedback.
+We acknowledge the traditional territories of the people of the Treaty 7 region in Southern Alberta.

 SSV and AD contributed equally to this work.